-Graduate Certificate in Conflict Transformation
+Graduate Certificate in Conflict Transformation Requirements

-The remaining 9 credits are electives, chosen in consultation with the student's faculty advisor to meet their program goals and objectives.
+Chosen in consultation with the student's faculty advisor to meet their program goals and objectives.

-Graduate Certificate in Restorative Justice
+Graduate Certificate in Restorative Justice Requirements

-Restorative justice (RJ) practitioners work with those affected by crime, violence and abuse to identify or create outcomes that heal relationships while holding those responsible accountable for the harms that were done.
+Restorative Justice (RJ) practitioners work with those affected by crime, violence and abuse to identify or create outcomes that heal relationships while holding those responsible accountable for the harms that were done.

 Are you a criminal justice professional, an educator, religious leader, or a community organizer feeling burnt out and unclear about how to really help individuals and groups that have been involved in harmful encounters?
 This certificate may be all you need to revitalize your vision and work.